rcompos/kubespray-and-pray/README.md

 From the __control node__, configure hyper-converged storage solution consisting of a Gluster distributed filesystem running in the Kubernetes cluster.
 Gluster cluster is managed by Heketi.
 Raw storage volumes are defined in a topology file.

+1. GlusterFS Topology

-1. Create GlusterFS topology file.
+   Create GlusterFS topology file.
 Edit file to define distributed filesystem members.
 The `hostnames.manage` value should be set to the node _FQDN_ and the `storage` value should be set to the node _IP address_.
 The raw block device(s) (i.e. /dev/sdc) are specified under `devices`.

     `$ cd ~/kubespray-and-pray/files`
     `$ cp topology-sample.json topology.json`
     `$ vi topology.json`

+2. Prepare for Heketi

-2. From the control node, run ansible on all GlusterFS members to install kernel modules and glusterfs client.
+   From the control node, run ansible on all GlusterFS members to install kernel modules and glusterfs client.
 Use to `-l host1,host2` option to limit the playbook to a subset of the entire cluster.

     `$ cd ~/kubespray-and-pray`
     `$ ansible-playbook heketi-pre.yml`

+3. Edit Heketi File

-3. Edit heketi-run.
+   Edit heketi-run.
 Edit `- hosts:` line to include the hostname or ip addres of a single cluster master.
 The GlusterFS cluster members are specified as storage\_nodes.
 List the total number of nodes as num\_nodes.

     `storage_nodes: 'k8s0 k8s1 k8s2 k8s3 k8s4'`
     `num_nodes: 5`

     `$ vi heketi-run.yml`

+3. Deploy Heketi GlusterFS

-3. Execute heketi-run on a _single_ Kubernetes cluster master.
+   Execute heketi-run on a _single_ Kubernetes cluster master.
 Edit `- hosts:` line to include a single cluster master hostname (or ip address).
 Substitute actual hostname of ip address for <master_node>.

     `$ ansible-playbook -l <master_node> heketi-run.yml`

+4. Default Storage Class

-4. Create default storage class.
+   Create default storage class.
 Edit `- hosts:` line to include a single cluster master hostname (or ip address).
 Substitute actual hostname of ip address for <master_node>.

     `$ ansible-playbook -l <master_node> heketi-sc.yml`